GatoGraphQL/ExtensionStarter/README.md

 ## Release your extension plugins

+The monorepo includes scripts that completely automate the process of releasing the extension plugins in the monorepo.

 Follow these steps:

 ### Tag the monorepo as "patch", "minor" or "major"

 (Given that the current version is `0.0.0`...)

+Choose which version you will be releasing.
+The same version will be applied to all plugins in the monorepo.

 To release version `0.0.1`, run: